ioccc-src/winner/inc/README.md

-Files under the [inc](/inc) directory contain HTML fragments that the [build-ioccc repo](https://github.com/ioccc-src/build-ioccc/tree/master) tools use to form HTML content for the official IOCCC web site](https://www.ioccc.org).
+Files under the [inc](/inc) directory contain HTML fragments that the [build-ioccc repo](https://github.com/ioccc-src/build-ioccc/tree/master) tools use to form HTML content for the [official IOCCC web site](https://www.ioccc.org).

 The canonical way that HTML content is built uses, by default, files of the form: